jgeldart/borneo/README.md

 Borneo raises an error if the operation wasn't permitted.
 If the access token is stale, the library will try to refresh it once before raising an error.

+## Media Uploads

+Some services support uploading of media files.
+Borneo provides an `upload_file` method that can be used to accomplish this:

+    service.files.insert.upload_file 'my_movie.mp4', 'video/mp4', :title => "Cats dancing!", :description => "More cats than ever before"

+Currently, only files on disk may be uploaded.

 ## Mocking

 To help test these services, you can switch the library into 'mocking mode' by: